mangstadt/Sleet/README.markdown

     This is what's used in email addresses coming from this server.

     --database=PATH
-    The path to where the database will be stored (defaults to "sleet-db").
+    The path to where the database will be stored or "MEM" to use an in-memory database. (defaults to "sleet-db").

     --smtp-server-log=PATH
     The path to where SMTP transactions that the server receives are logged.